Filing an Application

 2. Phone Interviews:

-When conducting phone interviews, explain the rights and responsibilities to the applicant, send them a copy of form DSHS 14-113, and request them to sign and return the document.
+When conducting phone interviews, explain the rights and responsibilities to the applicant, send them a copy of form DSHS 14-113, and request them to sign and return the document (do not hold up benefit issuance waiting for this form).

 Your DSHS Cash or Food Assistance Benefits